StevenMayher/432-2022/classes/class21/README.md

 ![](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class21/figures/reviewer.png)

+## Two Quick Questions Before We Start

+1. If you had to guess, what percentage of American adults live in New York City?
+2. If you had to guess, what percentage of American adults

 ## Today's Agenda

 Today we'll introduce two ideas, meant to help us think about variable selection in a linear model: